 Electrical outlets (more properly known as receptacles) are the workhorses of your home's electrical system.
 The outlet receptacles are where lamps, electronic equipment, small appliances, space heaters, and many other devices tap into the home's electrical circuits to fulfill their duties.
-Over time, an outlet receptacle can see cord plugs inserted and withdrawn hundreds of time, and like any other mechanical device, they eventually wear out or become damaged.
+Over time, an outlet receptacle can see cord plugs inserted and withdrawn hundreds of times, and like any other mechanical device, they eventually wear out or become damaged.
 Changes in electrical code requirements may also mean that, when an existing receptacle is being changed or worked on, it may need to be upgraded to meet code.

 Here are some of the common problems with outlet receptacles and what to do about them.

 Although receptacles have no moving parts, they do have metal contact points inside the body of the device, which are designed to firmly grip the hot, neutral, and grounding prongs on cord plugs.
 Over time, these contacts begin to wear and lose their gripping power.
 As the exposed contact points lose their ability to grip the plug, it creates greater electrical resistance and heat, which can cause problems in the wiring and may cause circuit breakers to trip.
 You may also begin to hear audible crackling in the receptacle due to sparking, and appliance plugs will feel loose within the receptacle slots.

 Solution: Turn off the power and replace the receptacle with a new one.
 Often, replacing the receptacle may require bringing the new one up to code, particularly when GFCI and arc-fault requirements are involved.